navilperez/codeforgood/dataIntegrity/README.txt

 argument and returns True or False.
 Note that with pandas, the data library used for this tool, pandas will guess the type of the field that it finds in the raw data, (i.e. a cell with '13' will by default be a float, but the cell 'kssdf' will be a string).
+This affects the input type of the function, and can be used to your advantage.
 2. Add your test to the dictionary 'TEST_MAPPING' later down in the file, mapping a title for your test as a string to the name of your function.
-3. Using the key that you made in (2), add a column with that exact title to the 'TestSettings.xlsx' file (and check the rows for that column accordingly)
+3. Using the key that you made in (2), add a column with that exact title to the 'TestSettings.xlsx' file (and check the rows for that column accordingly to use the test).

-'errorTableMaker.py' actually reads raw data and creates the excel file with errors.
+'errorTableMaker.py' actually reads the raw data and creates the excel file(s) with errors.
 It relies on the pandas library to do this.
 It doesn't need to be edited much, unless if you want to change the name of the file 'surveyData', in which case you have to change the variable 'FOLDER_NAME' accordingly.
 It will read any excel files in the folder 'surveyData' that are Excel workbooks that don't end in '_errors'.
+It can handle multiple flies at once, it doens't need to be one at a time in 'surveyData'.
 							***IMPORTANT***
 To run the data cleaner, you just run 'errorTableMaker.py'.